Trent Blank

-Trent Robert Blank (born August 31, 1989) is an American professional baseball coach for the Seattle Mariners of Major League Baseball.
+Trent Robert Blank (born August 31, 1989) is an American professional baseball director of pitching strategy coach for the Seattle Mariners of Major League Baseball.

 Blank attended Columbia High School in Columbia, Illinois, and Baylor University, where he played college baseball for the Baylor Bears.
 He played professional baseball in the Colorado Rockies organization for three years.

 In 2020, Blank served as the acting bullpen coach for the Mariners.
 He will become the fulltime bullpen coach in 2021.